marleeeeeey/LD56_Godot/GDD.md

 ## Elevator Pitch

-Уничтож всех клопов в своей подушке! Надо поспать, но твоя подушка кишит жуками!
+Destroy all the bedbugs in your pillow!
+You need to sleep, but your pillow is crawling with bugs!

 ## Core Gameplay Loop

-1. Игрок перемещает лупу и ищет клопе
+1. Player moves a magnifying glass to search for bedbugs
-2. Игрок фокусирует солнечный луч на клопе. Клоп пытается убежать, надо удержать луч на нем
+2. Player focuses sunlight on a bedbug.
+The bug tries to escape, player needs to keep the beam on it
-3. Игрок видит как уходит время, надо успеть всех убить за время
+3. Player sees time running out, must kill all bugs before time is up
-4. Игрок доволен что убил всех клопов и можно спать
+4. Player is satisfied after killing all bedbugs and can now sleep

 ## Game Mechanics

-- Нужно держать луч на клопе пару секунд чтобы его сжечь
+- Need to keep the beam on a bug for a couple of seconds to burn it

 ## Controls

-- PC: стрелки или мышь двигают лупу
+- PC: arrow keys or mouse move the magnifying glass
-- Mobile: тап двигает лупу к точке тапа
+- Mobile: tap moves the magnifying glass to the tap point

 ## Game Flow

-- Boot Screen: постер игры
+- Boot Screen: game poster
-- Main Game Screen: подушка с жуками
+- Main Game Screen: pillow with bugs
-- Game Over Screen: Предлагаем сыграть еще
+- Game Over Screen: Offer to play again

 ## Visual Style